College Safety and You

 Campus Security Department – 20 U.S.C.
 1092 C

 It is the policy of the Monterey Peninsula Community College District Governing Board of Trustees to protect the members of the total college community and to protect the property of the District.
-The Campus Security Department shall insure that reasonable protection is provided by using methods that fit within, and contribute to, the educational philosophy and procedures of the institution.
+The Campus Security Department shall ensure that reasonable protection is provided by using methods that fit within, and contribute to, the educational philosophy and procedures of the institution.

 The District works cooperatively with the Monterey Police Department at the Monterey campus, the Marina Police Department at the Marina Education Center, and the Seaside Police Department at the Public Safety Training Center in providing assistance for incidents that require resources not available to the College.
 The police department investigates all felonies, including those covered by the California Vehicle Code.
 All felony crimes that take place on campus are immediately reported to the police department.